Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 ### -ServiceDirectory
-A directory under 'sdk' in the repository root - optionally with subdirectories specified - in which to discover ARM templates named 'test-resources.json'.
+A directory under 'sdk' in the repository root - optionally with subdirectories specified - in which to discover ARM templates named 'test-resources.json' and Bicep templates named 'test-resources.bicep'.
 This can also be an absolute path or specify parent directories.

 ```yaml
 Type: String